vladbph/cymatix-doc/README.md

 - `Regex` support.
 Yes, why would you need to use trainable models for simple things.?
 You may, but you don't have to.
 - Idioms interpretation mechanism
     * "I would really want to grab a bite and then go back home" => ``` { 't_intent':'NAVIGATE', 't_stopover':'restaurant', 't_dest':'Home' } ```
-- Trainable Lookup labels support
+- Named Entity Recognition support
     * "I want BBQ chicken and new york pizza" => "I want PIZZA_KIND and PIZZA_KIND pizza" => ``` { 't_intent':'ORDER_PIZZA', 't_kind':['BBQ chicken', 'new york']```
 - NLU tasks:
     - `Self-contained` inferences: